-At the law firm of MetroLaw.Com, we have been helping personal injury victims from our offices in Newark and New York for over 30 years.
+At the law firm of Metro Law, we have been helping personal injury victims from our offices in New Jersey and New York for over 40 years.
 Property owners and businesses have a responsibility to maintain a safe environment, especially when ice and snow cause particularly bad conditions.

 What Are Property Owners’ Responsibilities?

-In New York and New Jersey, both landowners and commercial tenants are equally responsible for removing snow and ice from sidewalks, paths and stairways.
-The same rules apply for businesses and municipal buildings.
+In New York and New Jersey, both landowners and commercial tenants are equally responsible for removing snow and ice from sidewalks, paths, and stairways.
+The same rules apply to businesses and municipal buildings.
 Our lawyers are ready and willing to take cases against commercial entities and individuals if they have acted negligently regarding snow and ice removal.

 Laws vary for residential buildings.
 In New York, residents of one-family homes have some responsibility to properly maintain a safe property.
 In New Jersey, single-family homes have no responsibility to clean walks during bad conditions.